akatz-ai/ComfyUI-X-Portrait-Nodes/README.md

 Create a new environment and copy and paste the link above into the "Custom Image" field in my Environment Manager tool: https://github.com/akatz-ai/ComfyUI-Environment-Manager

+Make sure to select the **Basic** environment type to access the included workflow!

 ## ⭐ Example Workflow (in examples/)

 ![Example workflow 1](assets/x-portrait-workflow.png)